sehrgutesoftware/splitflap/docs/v2/Assembly.md

 When you hold up the magnet, the LED should light for one side of the magnet and not the other.

 ![The LED on the sensor PCB will light when the magnet is in the correct orientation](https://github.com/user-attachments/assets/a9dca1d9-0d0e-4b3e-807e-55e92aefe5ef)
+> The LED on the sensor PCB will light when the magnet is in the correct orientation

 ![This is the wrong orientation - the LED is not lit](https://github.com/user-attachments/assets/9c89b987-2ebd-4904-8152-f4ea99b88fc0)
+> This is the wrong orientation - the LED is not lit

 Install the magnet into the flap drum in the orientation that caused the LED to light.